 Accommodation costs more in Hong Kong than many other Asian cities.
 You won’t find any $5 dorm beds here, but it is possible to get a place for around $15.
-Try to find a hostel that at least includes free breakfast or has a kitchen so you can save some money on meals.
+Try to find a hostel in Hong Kong that at least includes free breakfast or has a kitchen so you can save some money on meals.

 If you’re looking for a private room, the cheapest options can be found in the Chungking Mansions.
 Don’t let the name fool you, as this place is anything but a mansion.
 It’s not that nice, but you can score a private air-conditioned room for around $30 a night.
 Just don’t be surprised to find that it’s the size of a closet.

 There’s an active Couchsurfing community in Hong Kong, so it’s definitely worth it to do a search and send out a few requests in the weeks leading up to your trip.
 You’ll not only get free accommodation but might also make new friends.

 We had a great experience crashing on a really cool expat’s couch when we travelled to Hong Kong, and my wife even went back and stayed with him again when she had to do a visa run.

 Eating and Drinking in Hong Kong

 Food is a huge part of life here in Hong Kong, especially eating out.
 Since most people live in pretty cramped apartments, it’s not really common to cook and socialize at home.
 Instead, locals meet at local markets for street food or go to a restaurant.
 There are definitely people in HK who haven’t cooked a meal in years!